 Loitering is only a crime under PC 647(h) if it is done for an unlawful purpose.
 If someone is lingering somewhere with a lawful purpose, it is not a crime.

-Context will dictate when a purpose for lingering is a lawful one.
+The context will dictate when a purpose for lingering is a lawful one.
 Examples of a lawful purpose include:

 - Walking down the street, gazing in storefronts,